fieldtrip/website/development/project/femfuns.md

 The steps where the sourcemodel and leadfield is created is omitted here, since it consists of exactly the same steps as the 2-sphere example.
 The test script with the complete code is named `test_headmodel_realistic_electrodes.m`.

-After running the code, an example of the potential distribution on the brain looks like (visualized using https://www.paraview.org/):
+After running the code, an example of the potential distribution on the brain looks like (visualized using <https://www.paraview.org>):

 {% include image src="/assets/img/development/project/femfuns/3surf_elecs_bipole.png" width="500" %}

 Disclaimer: as the number of cells increases, the RAM usage will quickly increase when converting the mesh to FEMfuns format and computing the FEM.
 In this realistic head model (with 7198480 tetrahedra) make sure to have at least 5GB available.

-This work is supported by a grant from stichting IT projecten ([StITPro](https://stitpro.nl/)).
+This work was supported by a grant from stichting IT projecten ([StITPro](https://stitpro.nl/)).